corda/corda/docs/source/network-map.rst

 * The network map service returns a signed ``NetworkMap`` object, containing list of node info hashes and the network parameter hashes.

-* The node updates its local copy of NodeInfos and NetworkParameter if it is different from the newly downloaded NetworkMap.
+* The node updates its local copy of NodeInfos and NetworkParameters if it is different from the newly downloaded NetworkMap.

 Network Map service REST API: